DREAMSKYWORLD/lxfminions.github.io/about.md

 ---

 Hi!
 Glad to see you here.
 I'm [Lxfminions](https://lxfminions.github.io).
-My Chinese name is Liu Xiaofei, and I love [Minions](https://en.wikepedia.org/wiki/Minions_\(film\)) very much, so the first three letters in my English name is my Chinese initials.
+My Chinese name is Liu Xiaofei, and I love [Minions](https://en.wikipedia.org/wiki/Minions_(film)) very much, so the first three letters in my English name is my Chinese initials.
 I used this site for my personal note taking.
 The language I use in this site is mainly in English but sometimes I use Chinese.

 Notes in this site are only for me, you thus don't understand what the hell I wrote sometimes.
-If you need to understand more or want me to explain something to you, don't hestitate to ask me sending to my email --- xiaofei1356@gamil.com.
+If you need to understand more or want me to explain something to you, don't hestitate to ask me sending to my email---xiaofei1356@gamil.com or submitting a issue on my [GitHub](https://github.com/lxfminions/lxfminions.github.io).

 My English is really not so good (I think you can see it), but I am willing to improve continuously.
 Please let me know if there are some errors.

 PS.
 I use [**NoteTheme**](https://github.com/dinhanhthi/NoteTheme) for this note.
-Thank you the author [Thi](https://dinhanhthi.com) created **NoteTheme**.
+Thank you to the author [Thi](https://dinhanhthi.com) created **NoteTheme**.

 <div class="thi-signature">
     {{ site.user.name }}